rosie-b/react-redux-practice/README.md

 # React/Redux practice
-I wanted to practice using react/redux to play with single page web app, making it responsive and withthe ability to easily add on components as I find new things to practice.
+A place to practice using react/redux to build a responsive single page web app.

 App uses express server, knex for migrating databases, as needed.
-Playing with SVG, practicing CRUD and RESTful routes also.
+Playing with SVG, practicing CRUD and RESTful routes, trying out Bootstrap framework.
+Building with intion of maintaining ability to easily add on components as I find new things to practice/explore.

 Feedback, tips and tricks very welcome.